 We thank the Reviewer for this suggestion.
 We have updated the revised manuscript accordingly (P. 3, Lines 53-55):

+Some studies have reviewed general evidence of health impacts of storms and hurricanes, primarily using case studies, for cardiovascular diseases, respiratory diseases dialysis-, and injury-related hospitalizations, showing harmful impacts overall.6,28–33

 I feel that the last paragraph of the introduction could be deleted.